-8.2.3 Verify Instrument Performance
+6.3.3 Verify Instrument Performance

-- A. The following instruments will be verified according to the appropriate Chemistry Unit technical procedure prior to their first use to acquire significant quantitative data on any given day: - o traceable micrometers/calipers these instruments are calibrated annually by a service provider that meets FBI Laboratory requirements.
+A. The following instruments will be verified according to the appropriate Chemistry Unit technical procedure prior to their first use to acquire traceable quantitative data on any given day.
+Record the instrument identifier, the calibration status, and that the verification was performed in the case notes.

+- traceable micrometers/calipers these instruments are calibrated annually by a service provider that meets FBI Laboratory quality assurance requirements.
 Perform the daily verification on calibrated gauge blocks of appropriate size for the particular instrument, typically 0.05 inch, 0.5 inch, and either 1 inch or 2 inch.
 Compare the measurements to acceptance criteria posted on the instrument-specific log sheet.
-Record the verification data and PASS/FAIL status on the instrument log. - traceable balances per CHEM-100 - SmartScope per METAL-320 - Universal mechanical test machine per METAL-530 - Hardness tester per METAL-510 - Microhardness tester per Metal-520 - SDAR-OES per METAL-400 and the appropriate associated material-specific technical procedure
+Record the verification data and PASS/FAIL status on the instrument log. - traceable balances per CHEM-100 - SmartScope per METAL-320 - Universal mechanical test machine per METAL-530 - Hardness tester per METAL-510 - Microhardness tester per Metal-520 - SDAR-OES per METAL-400 and the appropriate associated material-specific technical procedure - B. The following instruments will be verified prior to their first use any given day.
+(These instruments are not typically used to report quantitative data for metallurgy examinations.
+However, should a validated quantitative method be developed, the method will include steps to perform a quantitative verification on CRMs.) - XRF per METAL-410 and the appropriate associated instrument-specific technical procedure - SEM/EDS per IOSS-771